 There is a misconception that all “humane societies” or “SPCA’s” operate under the umbrella of a provincial and/or national organization and receive funding from them.
 This is not true.
 Because there are so many humane organizations with similar names, it is not uncommon for supporters of one humane society or SPCA to confuse it with other humane societies and SPCAs.
 The RHS is dependent solely on financial support from its community and donors.
 Although the RHS (and other humane societies) partner with other local or national organizations on special projects or legislative issues from time-to-time, the majority are independent organizations.

 The Regina Humane Society receives no on-going sources of funding from the provincial or federal governments and relies on donations, grants, and the support of the community to continue its work.
-The Society currently receives a fee for service from the City of Regina for Municipal Animal Control and Impoundment Services.
-The cost of operating the Regina Humane Society is over $3.5 million annually.
+The Society currently receives a fee for service through an agreement with the City of Regina for Municipal Animal Control and Impoundment Services.
+The cost of operating the Regina Humane Society is $4 million annually.

 As an animal welfare organization, the RHS believes that when population management is deemed necessary, it is essential that it is achieved in a humane manner and ultimately leads to an improvement in the welfare of the companion animal population as a whole.
-We also believe it is important that population management is achieved as effectively as possible due to limitations on resources and also due to our responsibility to our donors.
+It is important that population management is achieved as effectively as possible due to resource limitations.

-This webpage is intended for use by any individual or organization which is currently involved with, or interested in companion animal population management.
+This toolkit is intended for use by any individual or organization which is currently involved with, or interested in companion animal population management.